Ficool

 "Fine!"
 Aris grinned.
 "White, you're heading to school, right?
 I'll wait—go get ready quickly."

-"I will," I said, smiling.
+"I will," he said, smiling.
 "Don't just stand there; come wait in the living room.
 I'll be ready soon."

 Her eyes twinkled mischievously.
 "Oh?
 Inviting a girl into your room?
 Do you like me that much?" she teased, giggling.

-I rolled my eyes, feigning annoyance.
+White rolled his eyes, feigning annoyance.
 "I'm closing the door now."

 "Wait, wait, wait!
 Don't close it—I'm coming in!"